intel/libvpl/doc/spec/source/programming_guide/VPL_prg_decoding.rst

 VP8 Specific Details
 --------------------

-Unlike other oneVPL supported decoders, VP8 can accept only a complete frame as input.
+Unlike other |vpl_short_name| supported decoders, VP8 can accept only a complete frame as input.
 The application should provide the complete frame accompanied by the :cpp:enumerator:`MFX_BITSTREAM_COMPLETE_FRAME` flag.
 This is the single specific difference.